-Fresh peaches and raspberries seasoned with cinnamon, sugar and nutmeg covered in a simple batter baked then topped with vanilla ice cream make this Fresh Raspberry Peach Cobbler the perfect summer dessert!
+This Fresh Raspberry Peach Cobbler is the perfect summer food!
+Peaches and raspberries seasoned with cinnamon, sugar and nutmeg are covered in a simple batter and baked.
+Then it’s topped with vanilla ice cream to make it even more delicious.
+Yum!

 I have spent the last four 4th of July’s in Germany celebrating with the Americans here on the military base.
 This year, I decided to invite my ex-pat friend and his fiance who is German along with his daughter who is also German to our home to experience a traditional Independence Day celebration!